-10.2 Review of the investment strategy and underlying manager selection
+9.2 Review of the investment strategy

-We undertake a review of the investment strategy, the appropriateness of the benchmark asset allocations and ranges, and the performance and risk profiles of the asset class on a regular basis.
+We undertake a review of the investment strategy of each fund, the appropriateness of the benchmark asset allocations and ranges, and the performance and risk profiles of the asset class on a regular basis.
 This is a qualitative review and forms part of the manager review of the managers used in the Scheme.

-10.3 Changes to the SIPO
+9.3 Changes to the SIPO

 Both we and the Supervisor must agree in writing any changes or replacements to this SIPO.
-Any changes must be approved by our Board.
+Any changes must be approved by our Board of Directors ("Board").